 How can you make sure of doing really well on the PSAT?

-The PSAT is a rare test in that there is very little pressure.
-If you do well, you get an immense morale boost for the SAT.
-If you do not do so well, you learn where you need to improve.
-In either case, you get invaluable experience for when you take the actual SAT.
-PSAT scores are not sent to universities, so they do not affect your chances of admission to college.
+The PSAT is a rare test where there is very little pressure but there is however enough incentive to take it seriously.
+The highest performers on the test qualify for a significant scholarship amount and even if you are not, you still can become a Commended Scholar which will certainly be an immense morale boost for the SAT.
+If in case you do not do so well, you learn where you need to improve.
+In either case, you get invaluable experience before you take the actual SAT.
+PSAT scores are not sent to universities, so they do not affect your chances of college admission.

 Having said that, it’s always best to get your highest possible score on the PSAT.
 Here are a few key success factors: